jaysoo/jaysoo.ca/_posts/2015-02-25-exploring-flux-and-react-part-1-stores.markdown

 }
 ```

-Notice that we still have the same `ITEM_REMOVED` Action, but now we project two states from them?
+Notice that we still have just one `ITEM_REMOVED` Action, but now project two states from them?
+Furthermore, the two states are completely decoupled from one another.

 ## Event Sourcing